Ryder Newsletter #1

 Together, we ought to deliver a branding identity that speaks to everyone and avoid crypto brands’ common pitfalls, which become one of the central de facto of user alienation.
-Our space is obsess with dark mode and solid cryptic palettes.
+Our space is obsessed with dark mode and solid cryptic palettes.
 I mean, we are guilty as well, so we’re trying to do our best to change this as our community is all about removing the technical constraints of the crypto space!

 Initially, we did an analysis workshop to see where our current branding stands; we wanted a branding identity that shows the human side of Ryder, as we’re all about bringing web3 to the physical world and making it more accessible to a broad audience.